coonwg1/ezscore/README.md

 </p>

 > **Figure**: PSG ground truth for demo example.

+## Troubleshooting

+If you encounter an issue installing ezscore on your machine, let us know!
+Or, peruse these helpful notes from user community feedback we have received already:

+**`uv` issues**
+- Users who already use `uv` may be familiar with other `uv` syntax for setting up an encapsulated Python environment, like `uv sync`.
+Some users of macOS machines have noted issues with tensorflow dependencies during installation when using `uv sync` instead of the two lines we suggest in our install instructions (`uv venv` followed by `uv pip install -e .`).
+To address this issue, try the installation again using our instructions (do not use `uv sync`).

 ---

 If you use ezscore models (`ez6`, `ez6rt`, `ez6moe` etc.), please cite our paper: https://www.biorxiv.org/content/10.1101/2025.06.02.657451v1